Best practices for implementing partial batch responses - AWS Prescriptive Guidance

 • Increased cost proportional to the exponentially increasing number of messages in the Amazon SQS queue and message retries

-• Reduced Lambda computing capacity for the application or entire AWS account if the function doesn’t have a limit on its invocation requests
+• Reduced Lambda computing capacity for the application or AWS account if the function doesn’t have a limit on its invocation requests